MPH Occupational Health

 - Defining the research question

 - Finding the evidence

 - How to incorporate the ideals of evidence based practice into contemporary ways of working

 Teaching and learning methods

 This course involves working through the course notes and videos provided online, linked references and other online sources of information.
 You will be encouraged to use self-reflection to help you think about the ideas discussed, and take part in discussion board activities.
 You will be required to develop skills in searching for published literature using electronic databases as part of the course.
 You should work through the unit in a logical sequence.
 The calendar in Blackboard will guide you as to what you should be doing and when.
 It is essential you follow this guidance so that you are doing the same topic at the same time as your fellow students.
 Participation in the discussion boards is greatly encouraged, and generally those students who do participate do better in their written assignments.
-Participation in the assessed discussion board activity is mandatory and worth 10% of the overall marks for this module.

 - Analytical skills